mgdobachesky/ArchSystemMaintenance/README.md

 ## Setup
 1. Update settings to reflect the country you want your mirrorlists to be generated in.
 (Default is United States)
+2. Update whether or not you want upgrade AUR packages while rebuilding them.
+(Default is true)
-2. Update settings to use the location where you store your AUR packages.
-(Default is $HOME/.aur)
+3. Update settings to use the location where you store your AUR packages.
+(Default is /home/build)
-3. Update settings to use the location of where you want to store your system backups.
+4. Update settings to use the location of where you want to store your system backups.
 (Default is /usr/local/backup)
-4. Tune the list of directories to look in for broken symlinks to your liking.
+5. Tune the list of directories to look in for broken symlinks to your liking.
 (Meaningful default list provided)

 ## Usage
 maint